AmishiBansal/Resume/README.md

 # Resume
-This is my resume in HTML
+This is my resume in HTML.

+Currently, the css file is a WIP.